 - 14 to 21 days

 If two tests come back negative, the infant does not have an HIV infection, and if two tests show positive results, the baby has an HIV infection.
-Babies who fall under the high-risk category for HIV transmission might be tested at birth, followed by testing at the requisite ages (1) (4).
+Babies who fall under the high-risk category for HIV transmission might be tested before the infant is 48 hours old, followed by testing at the requisite ages (1) (4).

 Prevention And Medications For HIV In Babies